AndreLouisCaron/sqlalchemy-pool-recycle/README.rst

 Behavior analysis
 -----------------

-SQLAlchemy's documentation describes the rational behind the ``pool_recycle`` setting:
+SQLAlchemy's documentation describes the rationale behind the ``pool_recycle``
+setting:

    This parameter prevents the pool from using a particular connection that has passed a certain age, and is appropriate for database backends such as MySQL